FearlessTech/Reentry/README.md

 I am a Tech student / Jr Full Stack Developer.
 I'm hoping to find some willing developers to donate some of there time and experiance to help me build this website for a worthy cause.
 This website will help thousands of Maine's Prisoners have a more successful reentry back into society.

+If you would like to contribute, just comment on an issue and I will assign it to you.
+If you see something you would like to fix, make an issue.
+If you have questions or run into a problem, post your questions to the issue or under the discussions.
+I will help however I can.
+Also, please the the Contribution Guideline.
+The link is at the bottom of this page.
+When you have compleated an issue, submit a pull requst.
+Thank you to everyone helping to make this site.

 **Also, this site can be added to your Web Developer portfolio**

 <p align='center'>